siriwarwick/book/README.md

 **Exploring University Mathematics with Python** by Siri Chongchitnan (Springer, 2023).

-Please use the discussion section to post queries.
 Errata since publication are collected in errata.md

 ### Using the code